FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 |FIN002|InformationResponseFIN002|auth.002.001.01|Includes the details of safe-deposit boxes corresponding to the search parameters|
 |FIN013|InformationResponseFIN013|auth.002.001.01|Includes separately the customer details of account and safe-deposit boxes that correspond to the search parameters|

-The message replies of the query interface will include all such information that corresponds to the search criteria and whose temporal scope is derived from chapter 3, section 3 of the Act on the Prevention of Money Laundering and Terrorism Financing that lays down precise and well-defined provisions on the customer due diligence information and its storage.
-All involvement details delated to accounts and safe-deposit boxes are returned, i.e. all persons involved are also returned in addition to the persons (legal or natural) complying with the search parameters.
-However, other account and safe-deposit box details of the involved persons than those complying with the search parameters are not returned.
-Instead, new queries have to be made for them with the appropriate legal basis.

 ### <a name="BusinessApplicationHeaderV01"></a> 4.4 BusinessApplicationHeaderV01

 The use of BAH elements is shown in the table below.
 The element types are described in the [head.001.001.01 schema](assets/iso20022org/archive_business_area_business_application_header.zip).